IsmaelNjama/paza-platform/README.md

-Follow these steps to set up the paza-platform services on your environment:
+Steps to set up the paza-platform services on your environment:

 Clone the main repository
 git clone https://github.com/IsmaelNjama/paza-platform.git